jeffboody/libnn/docs/tutorial.md

 are the most commonly used loss functions for regression problems.
 The MSE is typically used unless the training data has a large number of outliers.
 This is because the MSE is highly sensitive to outliers due to the squared term.
+The Binary Cross-Entropy (BCE) may also be used for regression problems when the output values are in the range [0, 1].

 	MSE
 	L(Y,Yt) = (1/n)*SUM((yi - yti)^2)